Focus-Points/focuspoints-sitecore/readme.md

 - Set the FocusPoints URL to a relative path (e.g. `/images/`) or custom domain (e.g. `https://focuspoints.yourdomain.com`).
 You can do this by opening `/App_config/Include/FocusPoints.config` and setting `FocusPoints.Client.EndpointUrl` to the relative path or custom domain.
 - Create a Reverse Proxy in Internet Information Services (IIS) and proxy all requests for the `/images/` path or custom domain to `https://images.focuspoints.io`.

+# Contribute

+Instead of directly using the package (found under [installation](#installation)) you can also build your own solution.

-# Build and Publish solution in Visual Studio
+## Build and Publish solution in Visual Studio

 Follow the steps below to build and publish the solution in Visual Studio.